JetBrains/teamcity-roadmap/BuildConfiguration.md

 # Build Configuration Overview

-Build configuration overviews are the cards you see whenever you click on a project.
-They contain vital information on the according build configuration. <br/>
-Build configuration overview is included in the [Sakura UI](https://github.com/JetBrains/teamcity-roadmap/blob/master/Sakura.md) update.
+The __Build Configuration Overview__ page displays the vital information on the build configuration.
+The page is included in the [Sakura UI](Sakura.md) update.

 ## Header